Cape Cod (house): Adaptations

+Modern full Cape Cod houses are completely symmetrical to resemble the traditional style.
+Modern three-quarter Cape Cod houses and half Cape Cod houses are much smaller with offset chimneys and stairs.
+The Cape Cod style has been revived not only because it is very inexpensive to build, it is easy to reconfigure.
 Over the years, owners doubled the full Cape and added wings onto the rear or sides, typically single-storied.
 Dormers were added for increased space, light, and ventilation.
-A screened-in porch was sometimes added to one side of the home, rarely the front.
+A screened-in porch was sometimes added to one side of the home (rarely the front).
+This style of house can be found in Massachusetts and in the more northern parts of New England.

-Colonial Revival (1930s–1950s)

-Colonial Revival Cape Cod houses are very similar to colonial Cape Cod houses, but some have the chimney at one end of the living room on the side of the house.
-Elaborate replicas were designed for the affluent, while architects such as Royal Barry Wills modernized the Cape for middle-class families by including modern amenities that addressed demands for increased privacy and technology, including bathrooms, kitchens, and garages.
-Adaptations proliferated throughout suburbs that emerged after World War II, and planned communities like Levittown, New York, offered Cape Cod–style tract housing, particularly to returning soldiers.